plorent/simple-k8s-apps/stateless-guestbook/README.md

 kubectl get ingress/guestbook-ingress
 ```

-and grab the public URL and check the URL in your browser.
+and grab the public URL and check the URL in your browser.&nbsp;&nbsp;

 ## kubectl commands for scaling pods